 The health and wellbeing of students at NSW School of Languages is a priority.
 Students may have a range of health care needs and these may change over time.
 All staff complete mandatory DoE training in child protection, emergency care and anaphylaxis.
 Many staff also complete annual CPR training.
 Fire and lockdown drills are practised at the school as mandated by DoE.

 Parents and carers are asked to provide information about their child's health on enrolment and on an ongoing basis.
-They must provide NSW School of Languages with an Individual Health Care Plan if their child has an allergy or health condition as well as the name and contact details of an emergency contact person.
+They must provide NSW School of Languages with an Individual Health of an emergency contact person.